Genre: Biographies of Business Leaders

 Thus, leaders of small giants need to be aware of the culture within their workplace.
 They must also adopt the philosophy that a culture of intimacy will create a workplace where employees will take pride in their work and feel like a part of the business.
 Once an environment like this is created, employees and leaders will genuinely care for one another and stand by each other when the going gets rough.

-In fact, Small Giants surprisingly details a number of instances amongst the fourteen businesses when employees willingly endured pay cuts in order for the business to survive or to avoid layoffs.
+In fact, Small Giants surprisingly details a number of instances amongst the fourteen businesses where employees willingly endured pay cuts in order for the business to survive or avoid layoffs.